mikenguyenx/11_time_series_prophet_forecast/README.md

 warnings.filterwarnings('ignore')
 ```
 4. Clone the repository: `git clone "https://github.com/mikenguyenx/11_time_series_prophet_forecast"` using git or download the ZIP file and extract it to a local directory.
+5. Alternatively, you can use this Google Colab link to access the jupter lab file:  https://colab.research.google.com/drive/1ENQ73szUyrEpOrdArEvfHEFq4oZ2NYdH#scrollTo=Or4ED4hM3z3z

 ## Usage